Jamie12341324/project1/README.md

 that were pretty much the same and the bootstrap was overwriting the button tag class but not the a tag so things only chnaged while you hover over the a tag which just has text
 ![a and button tags in the right order](assets/images/images-for-readme/error15.PNG)
+---
+Deployment
+explain that you delpoyed to github page how to make a clone fork